List of The Adventures of the Galaxy Rangers characters: Waldo Zeptic

 Waldo is the Ambassador from Andor and possibly creator of the Andorian hyperdrive.
 Very tall and distinguished, he is highly amusing when paired with Ambassador Zozo of Kirwin.
 The ambassadors are in very close contact with the Rangers and Commander Walsh at all times, and are friends of the Foxx family.
 Waldo is also a brilliant mathematician and engineer.
 He avoids violence, but will protect himself with a personal force field.
 However, if imprisoned or caged, he like other Andorians, loses control of his emotions and undergoes a de-evolution to a savage beast.

 Zozo

 Zozo is the ambassador from the farm planet of Kirwin.
 The Kiwi are very much the opposite of the Andorians; whereas the Andorians are a highly technical society and coolly logical people, the Kiwi are very "down-to-earth" and emotional.
 Zozo is cheerful, loves a good time, and approaches most everything with a sense of humor.
+He is also quite skilled at hand-to-hand combat.